bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/preparing-thumbnail-images.md

 ### Mobile screenshot

 The second screenshot, showing your theme on a mobile viewport, must meet the following requirements beyond the general specifications above:
-* Resolution of 304 x 540 pixels (horizontal x vertical).
+* Resolution of 304 x 540 pixels.

 * File size smaller than 1 MB.
 * Arbitrary filename prefix, referenced in your [config.json](https://github.com/bigcommerce/cornerstone/blob/master/config.json) file as the `variations` object's `mobile_screenshot` key value.